-When you’re a long-term homeowner, investing in any home improvement project can be scary.
-Remodeling your home can put a dent in your pockets, so you know you don’t want to put extra time and money into something that won’t last.
+Investing in any home improvement project can be scary when you're a long-term homeowner.
+Remodeling your home can put a dent in your pockets, so you know you don’t want to spend extra time and money on something that won’t last.

-Whether you want to replace your windows because they’re becoming old and worn or are just looking to change things up, finding the right replacement window can be hard.
+Finding the right replacement window can be challenging if you want to replace your windows because they’re becoming old and worn or are just looking to change things up.

 Because you know you’re looking for something more stylistic than just a standard window, you find Marvin and Renewal by Andersen.
 Both manufacturers offer windows that are made of engineered materials to provide superior strength with a classic look.

-You’ve heard that clad windows are a great solution for homes in areas with harsh climates, so both of these windows seem like they would be a viable option for you.
+You’ve heard that clad windows are a great solution for homes in harsh climates, so both of these windows seem like a viable option for you.

-But, how can you differentiate between them and figure out which one is the best for you?
+But how can you differentiate between them and determine which is best for you?

 We want to provide an honest, unbiased comparison of the Marvin Ultimate windows to Renewal by Andersen windows so that you can learn about their key differences and features to determine which window is the better solution for you.

-This article will put the Marvin Essential window and Renewal by Andersen window head to head in their material, durability, customization, efficiency, and warranty.
+This article will put the Marvin Essential window and Renewal by Andersen window head to head in terms of their material, durability, customization, efficiency, and warranty.

 After reading, you will know the features of each type of window and understand their differences.
 This way, you can decide which window may be right for you.